 The Metabolic Syndrome (MetS) is the collective term used for a group of interlinked medical conditions that all pose a significant health risk.
-If left unchecked, the cumulative effect of these conditions statistically reduces life expectancy by increasing the risk for developing heart disease, high blood pressure and diabetes, as well as various forms of cancer.
+If left unchecked, the cumulative effect of these conditions statistically reduces life expectancy by increasing the risk of developing heart disease, high blood pressure and diabetes, as well as various forms of cancer.
+Read more…

 Understanding your health is the first step to recovery.
 Regular screenings can diagnose early risk factors, ensuring preventative measures can be implemented early.
 Consult our short summaries of cost effective tests you will take when being assessed for the Metabolic Syndrome.

 Insulin resistance occurs when the body doesn’t respond properly to the hormone insulin.
-Insulin resistance is the driving factor leading to obesity, type 2 diabetes, gestational diabetes and prediabetes.
+Insulin resistance is the driving factor behind obesity, type 2 diabetes, gestational diabetes and prediabetes.
 Read more

 Stress is the body’s response to a change that requires a physical, mental or emotional adjustment.
 It is also the body’s method of reacting to or preparing for a new challenge.
 Read more